Student Right-to-Know Information

 Honolulu, HI 96813

-If you have a complaint against an employee for sex discrimination, sexual harassment, and sexual assault, in addition to contacting the Title IX Coordinator, you have the option of contacting the Acting Head of Human Resources.
-The Acting Head of Human Resources is responsible for Title IX compliance for matters involving employees, including administration of grievance procedures for all complaints against employees.
+If you have a complaint against an employee for sex discrimination, sexual harassment, and sexual assault, in addition to contacting the Title IX Coordinator, you have the option of contacting the Manager of Employee Relations and Compliance.
+The Manager of Employee Relations and Compliance is responsible for Title IX compliance for matters involving employees, including administration of grievance procedures for all complaints against employees and vendors.

 Other Institutional Information